Nebukam/mkfont/docs/docs/views/foldout-transforms.md

 ## Advanced

-Advanced transforms are applied before any other transform and will affect the glyph local boundaries. *Unless you're using the boundaries imported with the file ({% include btn.html ico="bounds-outside" %}), expect to do a bit of back'n forth between parameters.*
+Advanced transforms are applied before any other transform and will affect the glyph local boundaries. *Unless you're using the boundaries imported with the file ({% include btn ico="bounds-outside" %}), expect to do a bit of back'n forth between parameters.*

 ![Boundaries-offsets](/assets/images/dialogs/glyph-tr-advanced.png)